wakaflocka17/lip/untyped-expr/boolexpr/README.md

 (ocamllex lexer)
 ```

-If everything is correct, we can build the project without errors:
+We can now build the project, by launching the following command from the `boolexpr` directory:
 ```bash
 dune build
 ```
+If everything is correct, `dune build` runs silently without errors.

 ## Testing the parser